Spotlight On Harrold ISD: Teachers Carrying Handguns

 "I like it because it kind of makes me feel safer, because it's Harrold and we don't have a police station here," said Junior Madison Templeton.

-That was the main purpose for the guardian plan.
-The nearest law enforcement agency was 30 minutes away.
+was 30 minutes away.
 Should a shooter come to school, who would be left alive?

 "We need to be here to protect our children not four, five, six minutes from now we need to protect them now with an active shooter," said Superintendent Thweatt.